bandhavya-putturaya/Infant-Death-Analysis/README.md

 🔹 Identified and flagged high-risk maternal cases
 🔹 Prepared structured dataset for analysis and visualization

+## 🚀 How to Use

+1. Download and open the Excel dashboard in Microsoft Excel
+2. Use interactive slicers and filters to explore key health indicators
+3. Scroll down to access additional analysis sections and detailed reports
+4. Navigate across sheets to analyze Taluk-wise and PHC-level data, with dynamic updates based on selections
+5. Use the macro-enabled Taluk selector (top-right corner) to quickly switch between different Taluks and view corresponding reports

 ## 📈 Key Insights

 1. A significant proportion of deaths were non-preventable, highlighting clinical severity